Screenshot from Hidden & Dangerous 2 showing two soldiers moving through a snow-covered area during a night mission.

 Screenshot from Hidden & Dangerous 2: two soldiers move through a snow‑covered area during a night mission.

-The visuals aren’t impressive today, of course, but Hidden & Dangerous 2 still has solid atmosphere.
-Weapon sounds, radio chatter, and the large mission areas do a lot for immersion.
+The graphics aren’t impressive by today’s standards, but Hidden & Dangerous 2 still builds solid atmosphere.
+Weapon sounds, radio chatter, and large mission areas do a lot for immersion.

-The look is a bit rough and animations are stiff, but the environments are surprisingly evocative.
-If you enjoy classic war games, it’s easy to forgive the technical wrinkles.
+The visuals are a bit blocky and the animations stiff, but the environments are surprisingly evocative.
+If you’re into classic war games, it’s easy to forgive the technical wrinkles.

 Top 5 tips for Hidden & Dangerous 2

-Hidden & Dangerous 2 can be unforgiving—especially if you rush into an area without knowing where enemies are.
-Save before crossing open spaces, entering buildings, or starting a major push.
+Hidden & Dangerous 2 can be unforgiving—especially if you rush into an area without knowing enemy positions.
+Save before crossing open ground, entering buildings, or launching a major assault.

-It’s tempting to play it like a standard shooter with one soldier up front, but the game shines when you use the whole team.
-Position soldiers to cover each other and switch between them as the situation demands.
+It’s tempting to play it like a standard shooter with one soldier up front, but the game shines when you use the full team.
+Position soldiers to cover each other and switch between them as situations change.

-Carrying too much can slow soldiers down, which really matters on larger maps.
-Decide whether you need extra ammo, grenades, suppressed weapons, or lighter kit before you begin.
+Too much equipment can slow your soldiers down, which hurts in larger missions.
+Decide whether you need extra ammo, grenades, suppressed weapons, or lighter loadouts before you start.

-The controls feel old-school at first, especially if you’re coming from modern action games.
-Spend a little time learning the commands, camera angles, and switching between soldiers—it makes missions much easier.
+The controls feel old‑school at first, especially if you’re coming from newer action games.
+Spend a bit of time learning commands, camera options, and squad switching—it makes missions much easier.

 Hidden & Dangerous 2 rewards patience.
-Move carefully, use cover, and wait to fire until you have a clear picture.
-It feels slower, but that’s exactly where the game’s tactical strength lies.
+Move stealthily, use cover, and wait to fire until you have a clear picture.
+It feels slower, but that’s where the tactical strength lies.

-A classic for players who miss slower-paced war games
+A classic for anyone who misses slower war games

 Hidden & Dangerous 2 isn’t for everyone.
 It’s old, occasionally clunky, and demands more patience than most modern action games.
 But that’s exactly why it’s still worth playing.

-If you miss tactical war games where missions feel open and your decisions truly matter, Hidden & Dangerous 2 still delivers.
-It’s a classic PC experience from a time when war games dared to be slower, tougher, and a little rough around the edges.
+If you miss tactical war games where missions feel open and your decisions truly matter, Hidden & Dangerous 2 still has plenty to offer.
+It’s a classic PC experience from a time when war games dared to be slower, tougher, and a bit rough around the edges.

 Martin Jørgensen